 For the first four weeks of the program this fall, customers who purchase a reusable takeout container during lunch or dinner periods will receive a complimentary meal!
 That offer ends September 15.

 Buy your Eco-Takeout reusable container with Big Red Bucks and there's no sales tax.
 Or, you can pay $7.50 plus tax on CornellCard, MealChoice, or any major credit card accepted at Cornell Dining eateries.

-For now, Cornell Dining is still making disposable takeout containers available for our customers who just wish to take their meal to go once in a while, and don't want to invest in a container they won't use often; for visitors to campus who won't be around to continue using the program; and for those who've forgotten to bring back their rinsed container to exchange.
+For now, Cornell Dining is still making disposable takeout containers available at Okenshields (but not at other dining rooms) for our customers who just wish to take their meal to go once in a while, and don't want to invest in a container they won't use often; for visitors to campus who won't be around to continue using the program; and for those who've forgotten to bring back their rinsed container to exchange.